-What better way to cap off a visit to the stunning Greenport Conservation than with some barbecue and beer at this Columbia County gastropub?
+What better way to cap off a day spent hiking in and around the stunning Greenport Conservation than with some barbecue and beer at this Columbia County gastropub?
 Just a seven-minute drive down the road, American Glory blends traditional preparation methods with contemporary cooking techniques for elevated barbecue offerings.
 Get spicy with the Nashville-style hot chicken sandwich battered with cayenne panko breadcrumbs, or tour the South with choices of barbecue platters that range from North Carolina pulled pork to sliced Texas brisket to St. Louis-style ribs.
 Vegetarians and vegans, don’t fret — American Glory also serves a beet salad, veggie burger, and French onion soup.

 View this post on Instagram

 After a day spent taking in the breathtaking views of Kaaterskill Falls, head over to the charming Last Chance Restaurant, which has been a fixture in the Catskills since 1971.
 Started by two antiquers, the restaurant is anything but boring.
 It’s decorated with eclectic finds and vintage knick-knacks, all for sale.
 The menu is just as exciting.
 With an array of international cheeses, start your dining experience by sharing a cheese platter or cheese fondue.
 For mains, there are even more options like the portabella and garlic goat cheese sandwich, smoked jalapeno burger with pepperjack, or a traditional meatloaf and mashed potatoes.
 What’s even more impressive than the extensive cheese and dining menu is the beer list of over 300 options.